ray-di/Ray.AuraSqlModule/README.md

 }
 ```

-In `@AuraSql` annotated class, Master / slave database is automatically switched in every method call by registered method name.
+Master / slave database is automatically switched to inject

 ```php